 The Tiwanaku culture is said to have originated around 1400 BC.
 The first people lived a nomadic life but started to settle down, because of the convenient circumstances around the Titicaca lake at that time.
 They built their houses and started working in agriculture and ceramics.

 The city of Tiwanaku, was build between 45-700 A.D. and became one of the most important settlements of the area.
 The city soon attracted people from all over and turned into a very well-organized society.
 People were put to work in different fields such architecture, art and agriculture and their knowledge was impressive.

-Temples and buildings were built so precisely that they withstood earthquakes, something the region had a lot to do with.
+Temples and buildings were built so precisely that they withstood earthquakes, something very common in the region.
 Also, because crops each grew at a different height, irrigation systems had to be adapted accordingly.
 Aqueducts were built, both above and below ground, to ensure water supply and sewage.
-Ways were also found to preserve crops by drying them.
 Roads were developed and an army was established to conquer the surrounding settlements.

 By 600 A.D. the Tiwanaku empire extended to an area of 600.000km2, covering the current countries of Peru, Bolivia, Northern Argentina and a part of Chile.
-According to studies, more than 60.000 people would have lived in the city.
-The altiplano, surrounding the Lago Titicaca, would have been the most densely populated area of South America.
+According to studies, more than 60.000 people would have lived in the city, making the altiplano, surrounding the Lago Titicaca the most densely populated area of South America.